Natural gas furnaces need enough space and airflow to heat right.

 - Used filters

-If you have a cat, place your litter box elsewhere.
-Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
-Plus, the furnace could circulate the smelly odors throughout your home.
+If you have a cat, situate your litter box in another room.
+Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
+Plus, the furnace could circulate the stinky odors all over your home.

-You should also routinely clean around your furnace to stop dust from accumulating.
+You should also routinely vacuum near your furnace to block dust from building up.

 Related: Is it Time for Furnace Service or Replacement?